Government of South Dakota: 2006 election

 In the 2006 midterm elections, little change occurred in South Dakota in statewide elections.
-The Republicans defeated the sole Democrat state officeholder previously elected statewide, but lost another statewide elected office to the Democrats.
+The Republicans defeated the sole Democratic state officeholder previously elected statewide, but lost another statewide elected office to the Democrats.
 Otherwise, all federal and state officeholders were comfortably re-elected.
 The Democrats made a significant gain in the state senate, narrowing the Republican margin from 25–10 to 20–15, costing the Republican legislative leadership its two-thirds majority in both houses of the legislature.

 By referendum, the electorate rejected an abortion ban approved by the state legislature.
 56% of the electorate voted to overturn the law, generally considered a direct challenge to Roe v.
 Wade.
 Additionally, the electorate rejected a proposed law permitting the use of marijuana for medical purposes, and narrowly approved a state constitutional amendment banning same-sex marriage.
 The prevailing side received a 52%–48% margin in both cases.

 2008 election

 Senator Tim Johnson defeated state Sen. Joel Dykstra on November 4, 2008.
 Congresswoman Stephanie Herseth Sandlin defeated Rapid City businessman Chris Lien.
+Both were the last Democrats to win statewide elections in South Dakota.